datacamp-content/courses-introduction-to-shell/chapter2.md

 so you may need to press spacebar to page through the information.

-The one-line description under `NAME` tells you briefly what the command does, and the summary under `SYNOPSIS` lists all of the options.
+The one-line description under `NAME` tells you briefly what the command does, and the summary under `SYNOPSIS` lists all the flags it understands.
 Anything that is optional is shown in square brackets `[...]`, either/or alternatives are separated by `|`, and things that can be repeated are shown by `...`,